 The browser will now boot to Safe Mode.
 If you can access the websites in this mode, the issue was related to third-party extensions.

 Turn them on one at a time until you can recreate the issue.
-When that happens, consider uninstalling that issue-causing add-on from the browser immediately.
-Now access the desired page and check whether the Firefox not loading pages issue has been fixed.
+When that happens, consider uninstalling the add-on that is causing the issue from the browser immediately.

 - Launch Mozilla Firefox and go to its about:config page in the address bar.